-The Institute for Urban Futures is a platform for facilitating interdisciplinary dialogue and exchange on the complex culture of cities.
-It creates a space for bringing together faculty, artists and researchers, as well as graduate students across the university and greater Montreal community, who seek to re-envision and actualize the potentiality of urban life – of possible urban futures - through the arts, culture, media, technology, business, architecture and design.
+Located within Concordia’s Faculty of Fine Arts, The Institute for Urban Futures is a research and research creation centre that facilitates transdisciplinary dialogue and exchange on the complex culture of cities.
+It is a space for bringing together faculty, artists and researchers, visiting artists and scholars, as well as students across the university and greater Montreal community, who seek to actualize and shape the potentiality of urban life – of possible and more just urban futures - through the arts, culture, media, technology, business, architecture and design.

 I/We would like to begin by acknowledging that Concordia University is located on unceded Indigenous lands.
 The Kanien’kehá:ka Nation is recognized as the custodians of the lands and waters on which we gather today.
 Tiohtiá:ke/Montreal is historically known as a gathering place for many First Nations.
 Today, it is home to a diverse population of Indigenous and other peoples.
 We respect the continued connections with the past, present and future in our ongoing relationships with Indigenous and other peoples within the Montreal community.